All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take tirzepatide while trying to conceive?

 Tirzepatide should be stopped at least two months before attempting conception.
-Many women use it to optimize their weight and metabolic health before transitioning to fertility-focused treatment.
+Many women use it to improve their weight and metabolic health before transitioning to fertility-focused treatment.

 Take the Next Step

 Tirzepatide's dual mechanism gives women with PCOS a powerful tool to address insulin resistance, weight, and hormonal imbalance all at once.
-If traditional approaches have not delivered the results you need, this may be the option that changes things.
+If traditional approaches haven't delivered the results you need, this may be the option that changes things.

 Start your free consultation today to see if tirzepatide is the right fit for your PCOS management.